aaronsnyder/hero-duty/README.md

 -----
 Additional settings are available to alter application behavior.

+If shifts should automatically be rescheduled when an employee indicates that they're unavailable:

+          autoswap_shift_when_unavailable:
+              true

+Note, when disabled, employees will have the oppertunity to pick up any shift for which the assigned employee has become unavailable, rather than being force-swapped.

 If employees should not be assigned shifts on weekends, you can disable this behavior by setting:

           skip_weekends: